ByrnorOCount/project_emberward/README.md

-# Emberward Clone (that highlights A* search)
+# Emberward Clone (Pathfinding Algorithm Visualizer)

 A tower defense game with a twist, inspired by Emberward.
 This project emphasizes dynamic pathfinding by challenging the player to build a maze for enemies using Tetris-like pieces.
-Enemies use the A* search algorithm to navigate the maze in real-time, forcing you to think strategically about your defenses.
+You can switch between different pathfinding algorithms (A*, Dijkstra, Greedy BFS, DFS) in real-time to see how they affect the enemies' routes.

 ## Gameplay